How to Wear Booties With Different Cuts of Jeans

 What I Look for When Pairing Skinny Jeans With Booties

-If you want to be able to cuff your jeans while not cutting off your legs and while keeping a streamline look, here are two things I look for:
+If you want to be able to cuff your jeans while not cutting off your legs and while keeping a streamline look, here are two things to look for:

 a) Jeans that have very fitted ankles.
 (You can also take the jeans to a tailor to get the leg opening narrowed.)

-b) Boots with a lower shaft so that I don’t have to roll my jeans up as much.
+b) Boots with a lower shaft so that you don’t have to roll your jeans up as much.
 Whenever I’m considering a pair of boots to wear with skinny jeans, I check if it works with my go-to skinny jeans.
-If it does, that’s an easy decision.
-If it doesn’t, I have to spend more time thinking through whether it’s worth having them in my closet if they don’t work as easily.
-(Usually my answer is “no” because I prioritize ease and functionality most of the time.
-But that’s just me!)
+If it doesn’t, I often pass on them and continue searching for a pair that does.

 Alright, we talked through a lot, and while it can seem confusing when it’s all laid out like that, it really boils down to a couple of things: the fitted ankles and the lower shaft.
 If you focus on those two things, everything falls in place more easily.
 And, it’s much, MUCH quicker to get dressed!